-While most jobs are offered to the existing government employees in various department but due to lack of enough language experts, sometime they do hire on temporary or contractual basis.
+While most jobs are offered to the existing government employees in the various department but due to lack of enough language experts, sometimes they do hire on a temporary or contractual basis.
 With salaries are quite nice, depending on rank, there is always a catch for people with skills in foreign languages.

 12. Job in International organisation

 The UN is one large organisation with many agencies that operate all over the world.
 The organisation is always on the lookout for people who can work across various fields, and a lot of that needs people who speak in multiple languages.
 You’ll find ample amount of foreign language jobs in several organisation.